warpdotdev/docs/help/troubleshooting-login-issues.md

 ![Copy and Pasting an Authentication Token](../.gitbook/assets/auth-token-flow.png)

-If Take me to Warp is still not working, please fill out [this Typeform](https://zachlloyd.typeform.com/to/UnZu0akR#&question=take_me_to_warp?utm_source=docs) and our team will reach out to you.
+If "Take me to Warp" is still not working, please fill out [this Typeform](https://zachlloyd.typeform.com/to/UnZu0akR#&question=take_me_to_warp?utm_source=docs) and our team will reach out to you.